jnasmartcardio/jnasmartcardio/README.md

 There are 3 ways to use this smartcard provider instead of the one that is bundled with JRE:

 1. Modify &lt;java_home&gt;/jre/lib/security/java.security; replace `security.provider.9=sun.security.smartcardio.SunPCSC` with `security.provider.9=io.github.yonran.jna2pcsc.Smartcardio`.
 Then use `TerminalFactory.getDefault()`.
-2. Override prop -Djava.security.properties=/path/to/override.java.security (see the provided file).
+2. Create a file override.java.security, then add system property -Djava.security.properties=override.java.security.
+This should be a file that contains a line like the above.
+But make sure that you override the same numbered line as the existing SunPCSC in your JRE; otherwise, you may disable some other factory too!
 Then use `TerminalFactory.getDefault()`
 3. Explicitly call `Security.addProvider(new Smartcardio());`.
 Then call `TerminalFactory.getInstance("PC/SC", null, Smartcardio.PROVIDER_NAME);`

 Once you have a TerminalFactory, you call `cardTerminals = factory.terminals(); cardTerminals.list()`.